 Past and Future Medical Expenses

-Catastrophic injuries always require plenty of medical attention, which also means medical costs accrue rapidly.
-You can receive medical expense compensation that covers both the past medical costs you were billed as well as those that come in the future.
+Catastrophic injuries always require medical attention, which means medical costs accrue rapidly.
+You can receive medical expense compensation that covers both the past medical costs you were billed and those that come in the future.
 Catastrophic injury victims often need hospital stays, surgery, physical therapy, prescription medication, and in-home caretaking, and all of these can be covered by medical expense compensation.

 Loss of Enjoyment of Life